sophiamoyen/frankastadt/README.md

 ## The team

-This project was developed by Sophia Moyen, Marvin Heidinger, Tessa Wlodarczak & Vojin Vlacic with guidance from Sohan Rundra and Jiayun.
+This project was developed by Sophia Moyen, Marvin Heidinger, Tessa Wlodarczak & Vojin Vlacic with guidance from Sohan Rundra and Jiayun Li.
 The whole project was overseen by prof.Georgia Chalvatzaki.

 <p align="center">
   <img src="images/team.jpg" width="500"/>